khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software_requirements_specification_final.md

     FR23.
 The color information displayed on the palette previewer shall show the color's HEX, HSL, and V information.

     FR24.
-The control panel's buttons shall have black font color and a light cyan background color.
+The control panel's buttons shall have a black font color and a light cyan background color.

     FR25.
-The control panel's buttons shall change it's background color to gold when hovered over.
+When hovered over, the control panel's buttons shall change its background color to gold.

     FR26.
-The header and buttons in the control panel shall be centered align.
+The header and buttons in the control panel shall be center-aligned.

 ### Navigation Panel

     FR27.
-The application's navigation panel shall have a hyperlink that routes users to path of the mock site page.
+The application's navigation panel shall have a hyperlink that routes users to the path of the Mock Site page.

     FR28.
-The application's navigation panel shall have a hyperlink that routes users to path of the contrast checker page.
+The application's navigation panel shall have a hyperlink that routes users to the path of the Contrast Checker page.

     FR29.
-The application's navigation panel shall have a hyperlink that routes users to path of the about us page.
+The application's navigation panel shall have a hyperlink that routes users to the path of the About Us page.

     FR30.
-The navigation panel's hyperlinks shall have blue font color.
+The navigation panel's hyperlinks shall have a blue font color.

     FR31.
-The navigation panel's hyperlinks shall change it's background color to dark orange when hovered over.
+The navigation panel's hyperlinks shall change its background color to dark orange when hovered over.

     FR32.
-The header and hyperlinks in the control panel shall be centered align.
+The header and hyperlinks in the control panel shall be center-aligned.

 ### Pages and Associated Components

     FR33.
-The valid pages within the application shall all have headers.
+The pages accessed via hyperlinks within the application shall all have headers.

     FR34.
-The application must have a static mock site page where all elements’ background color and font styles update with the current global color palette.
+The application must have a Mock Site page where all elements' background color and font styles update with the current global color palette.

     FR35.
-The colors of the SVG images shown on the static mock site page shall update with the current global color palette.
+The colors of the SVG images shown on the Mock Site page shall be updated with the current global color palette.

     FR36.
-The application must have a contrast checker page that displays a set of cards that represents all possible combinations of color pairs in the palette.
+The application must have a Contrast Checker page that displays cards representing all possible combinations of color pairs in the palette.

     FR37.
-The cards shown on the contrast checker page shall display the hexadecimal values of a color pair.
+The cards shown on the Contrast Checker page shall display the hexadecimal values of a color pair.

     FR38.
-The cards shown on the contrast checker page shall display the contrast ratio and the WCAG's AA, AA Large, AAA, and AAA Large contrast ratings of a pair color.
+The cards on the Contrast Checker page shall display the contrast ratio and the WCAG's AA, AA Large, AAA, and AAA Large contrast ratings of a pair color.

     FR39.
-The cards shown on the contrast checker page shall display a green font color for contrast ratings with a "pass" value.
+The cards on the Contrast Checker page shall display a green font color for contrast ratings with a "pass" value.

     FR40.
-The cards shown on the contrast checker page shall display a red font color for contrast ratings with a "fail" value.
+The cards on the Contrast Checker page shall display a red font color for contrast ratings with a "fail" value.

     FR41.
-The cards shown on the contrast checker page shall provide a color pair previewer that set the content's background color and text color to color pair respectively.
+The cards shown on the Contrast Checker page shall provide a color pair previewer that sets the content's background color and text color to color pair, respectively.

     FR42.
-The color pairs used for all of the cards shown on the contrast checker page shall update with the current global color palette.
+The color pairs used for all cards shown on the Contrast Checker page shall update with the current global color palette.

     FR43.
-The application must have an about us page that provides information about the project and the team.
+The application must have an About Us page that provides information about the project and the team.

     FR44.
-The application must have an error page that indicate the user is on an invalid page or path within the application.
+The application must have an Error page that indicates the user is on an invalid page or path within the application.

     FR45.
 The user shall be able to access the different pages within the application if they enter the correct URL path.

     FR46.
-The user shall be be directed to the error page if they enter the invalid URL path.
+The user shall be directed to the error page if they enter the invalid URL path.

 ### API Services